-The Apollo4 uses Symmetric AES-CTR encryption for code confidentiality.
-Symmetric key based AES-CMAC is also used to add authentication and encryption to provisioning information during manufacturing as well.
+The Apollo5 uses Symmetric AES-CTR encryption for code confidentiality.
+Symmetric key based AES-CMAC can also be used to add authentication and encryption to provisioning information during manufacturing as well.

-OEMs can program their desired AES keys into OTP during the OEM provisioning process.
-Specifically, OEMs program the Apollo4 with a couple of hardware keys Kcp, a Kce, and a bank of additional AES keys (known as the keybank) in the OTP.
+OEMs can program their desired AES keys into INFOC-OTP during the OEM provisioning process.
+Specifically, OEMs program the Apollo5 two hardware keys Kcp, a Kce, and a bank of additional AES keys (known as the keybank) in the INFOC-OTP.